giraffe-fsharp/Giraffe/README.md

 ## About

 [ASP.NET Core Lambda](https://www.nuget.org/packages/AspNetCore.Lambda) is an F# web framework similar to Suave, but has been designed with [ASP.NET Core](https://www.asp.net/core) in mind and can be plugged into the ASP.NET Core pipeline via [middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware).
-[ASP.NET Core Lambda](https://www.nuget.org/packages/AspNetCore.Lambda) has been heavily inspired by [Suave](https://suave.io/) and its concept of web parts and the ability to compose many smaller web parts into a large web application.
+[ASP.NET Core Lambda](https://www.nuget.org/packages/AspNetCore.Lambda) has been heavily inspired by [Suave](https://suave.io/) and its concept of web parts and the ability to compose many smaller web parts into a larger web application.

 ### Who is it for?

 [ASP.NET Core Lambda](https://www.nuget.org/packages/AspNetCore.Lambda) is intended for developers who want to build rich web applications on top of ASP.NET Core in a functional first approach.
-ASP.NET Core is a powerful web platform, which has Microsoft and a huge developer community behind it and ASP.NET Core Lambda is designed for F# developers who want to benefit from that eco system.
+ASP.NET Core is a powerful web platform which has support by Microsoft and a huge developer community behind it and ASP.NET Core Lambda is aimed at F# developers who want to benefit from that eco system.

-It is designed to be as lean as possible and to extend ASP.NET Core only where there's a lack for functional programmers today instead of re-inventing the entire platform from scratch.
-It's mentality is to stand on top of the shoulders of a giant and re-use the existing ASP.NET Core building blocks as much as possible.
+It is not designed to be a competing web product which can be run standalone like NancyFx or Suave, but rather a lean micro framework which aims to complement ASP.NET Core where it comes short for functional developers at the moment.
+The fundamental idea is to build on top of the strong foundation of ASP.NET Core and re-use existing ASP.NET Core building blocks so F# developers can benefit from both worlds.

-You can think of it as an equivalent of the MVC framework, but for functional developers.
+You can think of [ASP.NET Core Lambda](https://www.nuget.org/packages/AspNetCore.Lambda) as the functional counter part of the ASP.NET Core MVC framework.

 ## Basics